 - Withdrawal, such as hiding out in their room or avoiding activities they usually enjoy

 - Tearfulness, extreme moodiness or other attitude changes

 - Complaining of constant stomachaches or headaches, without a known medical cause

 How do you draw out kids who won’t talk?
 First off, “Don’t try to force them to talk to you.
 That can backfire and make them even more resistant.
 Instead, use other ways to get them to open up,” says Baumstein.
 Perhaps there’s another trusted adult—a coach or teacher—you can suggest they go to.
 Remind them there are lots of ways to express emotion, such as drawing, dancing, writing songs or journaling.
 Post a list of different coping skills where your child can see it.

 “I always encourage parents to say, ‘When you’re ready to talk, I’m here.
-Of course if there’s a safety concern, it is important that we know,’” says Kathleen Hill, licensed therapist with Children’s Healthcare of Atlanta Strong4Life.
-By letting your child know you’re there and being an active listener when he does want to talk, you’ll open the door for the next tough conversation.
+Of course if there’s a safety concern, it is important that we know,’” says licensed therapist Kathleen Hill.
+By letting your child know you’re there and being an active listener when they do want to talk, you’ll open the door for the next tough conversation.

-At the same time, asking your child how you can help is a great way to encourage independence while also supporting him.
-It is important to remember that once your child shares an idea of how you can be helpful, you should respect his wishes.
-Try not to overreact, and try not to overstep the boundaries that he shared.
-However, if your child is at a safety risk, let him know that you do have to take action to keep him safe.
+At the same time, asking your child how you can help is a great way to encourage independence while also supporting them.
+It is important to remember that once your child shares an idea of how you can be helpful, you should respect their wishes.
+Try not to overreact, and try not to overstep the boundaries that they shared.
+However, if your child is at a safety risk, let them know that you do have to take action to keep them safe.